Daniel F. Weir Sells 15,000 Shares of TFS Financial Co. (NASDAQ:TFSL) Stock

 TFS Financial Co.
-(NASDAQ:TFSL – Get Free Report) Director Daniel F. Weir sold 15,000 shares of the company’s stock in a transaction on Tuesday, January 9th.
-The shares were sold at an average price of $14.12, for a total value of $211,800.00.
-Following the transaction, the director now directly owns 39,805 shares in the company, valued at approximately $562,046.60.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which can be accessed through the SEC website.
+(NASDAQ:TFSL – Get Free Report) Director Daniel F. Weir sold 15,000 shares of the stock in a transaction that occurred on Thursday, January 11th.
+The shares were sold at an average price of $13.82, for a total value of $207,300.00.
+Following the transaction, the director now owns 24,805 shares in the company, valued at approximately $342,805.10.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this hyperlink.

-TFS Financial (NASDAQ:TFSL – Get Free Report) last released its quarterly earnings data on Thursday, October 26th.
+TFS Financial (NASDAQ:TFSL – Get Free Report) last announced its quarterly earnings data on Thursday, October 26th.
 The bank reported $0.07 earnings per share (EPS) for the quarter.
-TFS Financial had a return on equity of 4.01% and a net margin of 11.88%.
-The company had revenue of $75.46 million during the quarter.
+The business had revenue of $75.46 million for the quarter.
+TFS Financial had a net margin of 11.88% and a return on equity of 4.01%.

 TFS Financial Dividend Announcement

-A number of hedge funds have recently added to or reduced their stakes in the stock.
-Northwestern Mutual Wealth Management Co. increased its stake in shares of TFS Financial by 5,545.2% in the 4th quarter.
-Northwestern Mutual Wealth Management Co. now owns 1,750 shares of the bank’s stock valued at $25,000 after purchasing an additional 1,719 shares during the last quarter.
-Compass Wealth Management LLC increased its stake in shares of TFS Financial by 71.4% in the 2nd quarter.
-Compass Wealth Management LLC now owns 2,400 shares of the bank’s stock valued at $30,000 after purchasing an additional 1,000 shares during the last quarter.
-PNC Financial Services Group Inc. increased its stake in shares of TFS Financial by 228.3% in the 2nd quarter.
-PNC Financial Services Group Inc. now owns 2,676 shares of the bank’s stock valued at $34,000 after purchasing an additional 1,861 shares during the last quarter.
-Royal Bank of Canada boosted its holdings in shares of TFS Financial by 41.6% during the 3rd quarter.
-Royal Bank of Canada now owns 4,663 shares of the bank’s stock valued at $61,000 after acquiring an additional 1,370 shares in the last quarter.
-Finally, UBS Group AG boosted its holdings in shares of TFS Financial by 42.3% during the 2nd quarter.
-UBS Group AG now owns 4,509 shares of the bank’s stock valued at $62,000 after acquiring an additional 1,340 shares in the last quarter.
-Institutional investors own 9.49% of the company’s stock.
+Several hedge funds and other institutional investors have recently modified their holdings of TFSL.
+Advisor Group Holdings Inc. grew its stake in shares of TFS Financial by 55.4% in the first quarter.
+Advisor Group Holdings Inc. now owns 14,909 shares of the bank’s stock worth $247,000 after acquiring an additional 5,317 shares during the last quarter.
+JPMorgan Chase & Co. lifted its position in TFS Financial by 6.1% in the first quarter.
+JPMorgan Chase & Co. now owns 27,267 shares of the bank’s stock worth $453,000 after purchasing an additional 1,561 shares during the period.
+Raymond James Financial Services Advisors Inc. bought a new position in TFS Financial in the first quarter worth $185,000.
+Bank of New York Mellon Corp lifted its position in TFS Financial by 3.1% in the first quarter.
+Bank of New York Mellon Corp now owns 1,323,694 shares of the bank’s stock worth $21,972,000 after purchasing an additional 39,260 shares during the period.
+Finally, US Bancorp DE lifted its position in TFS Financial by 409.9% in the first quarter.
+US Bancorp DE now owns 14,441 shares of the bank’s stock worth $240,000 after purchasing an additional 11,609 shares during the period.
+Institutional investors and hedge funds own 9.49% of the company’s stock.

 TFS Financial Company Profile